-To become eligible, the company in its SBA 8 a application must meet the basics identified below.
+To become 8a certified, the company in its SBA 8 a application must meet the business development certification requirements below.

 - In your SBA 8a application development, you must be a small business concern based on applicable size standards for small businesses in your industry.